Maurogik/SCEngine/README.md

 This is still a Work In Progress and will be fleshed/refined as I go.

-How to build (with cmd line, tested on linux):
+How to build (requires CMake) :

+Linux - Command Line

 1. clone the repository